 In 1967 writer and musician Frank Lauria was an editor for Bantam Books and contacted Ginsberg attempting to secure a Collected Poems.
 Ginsberg replies that he already has arrangements with Grove Press and Cape for a Collected Poems, and that there would be a Penguin paperback edition.
 None of this ever happened.
-This letter, written on the very day of the incorporation of Cape Goliard which would publish Ginsberg's "T.V.
+This letter was written on the day of the incorporation of Cape Goliard which would publish Ginsberg's "T.V.
 Baby Poems" in September, 1967, and three days before Ginsberg's LSD experience during which he wrote "Wales - Visitation".
 Ginsberg says he can think about what he might offer when he returns to New York.
 He was "too preoccupied" to return Lauria's phone call, but suggests that he contact Sterllng Lord regarding Jack Kerouac's unpublished works: "Some of the Dharma" and the "complete 450 pp" "Visions of Cody" (Inventory #: 29571)

 Shipping & Return Policies

 APPLICABLE SALES TAX WILL BE ADDED TO ORDERS DELIVERED IN CALIFORNIA.
 We accept checks (U.S. funds on a U.S. bank only), money orders, wire transfers (please contact us for details), major credit cards, Paypal.
 Credit card payments should include full billing address.
 Libraries and known customers may be billed.
 All items are guaranteed to be as described.
 For returns, please contact us within 7 days.
 Member, Antiquarian Booksellers Association of America, International League of Antiquarian Booksellers, Professional Autograph Dealers Association.